marsdrums/test-tutorial/geom-thickness/index.md

 # Thickness

-A very common operation on a mesh is diplacing the triangles of which it is composed.
+A very desirable operation to perform on a mesh is diplacing the triangles of which it is composed.
 Althoug not evident on a closed mesh, when displaced, the triangles look flat and volumeless.
 This patch uses a custom geometry script to account for that.

 ## Let's thicken them up